nickshouse/Cursor-Cloak/README.md

 ./cloak
 ```

-**Please Note:** This program uses Windows-specific API calls and is intended for use on Windows operating systems.
+**Please Note:** This program uses Windows-specific API calls and is intended for use on Windows operating systems only.

 ## Customization